 As with referral marketing, attribution and tracking should be extremely transparent and payouts timely to make your affiliate campaign sales a success.

 Furthermore, affiliate marketing allows you to significantly scale your earnings without hiring additional staff.
 You can innovate to reach out to a wider audience while your existing work continues to generate revenue in the background.

-It includes all strategic and tactical efforts aimed at maintaining a positive relationship with stakeholders, both inside and outside.
+It includes all strategic and tactical efforts to maintain a positive relationship with stakeholders, both inside and outside.

-A crucial type of promotional marketing, it aims to win more mindshare in the minds of prospects, customers, employees, investors and the industry as a whole.
+A crucial type of promotional marketing aims to win more mindshare in the minds of prospects, customers, employees, investors, and the industry as a whole.

 - External Media relations;

 - Internal communication;

 - Public affairs;